-You must, within 28 days of taking office as a member or co-opted member, or following your re-election or re-appointment to office, notify-register with your authority's monitoring officer of any disclosable pecuniary interest as defined by regulations made by the Secretary of Statewhich falls within the categories set out in Table 1 and, where the pecuniary interest is yours, your spouse's or civil partner's, or is the pecuniary interest of somebody with whom you are living with as a husband or wife, or as if you were civil partners.
+You must, within 28 days of taking office as a member or co-opted member, or following your re-election or re-appointment to office, register with your authority's monitoring officer any disclosable pecuniary interest which falls within the categories set out in Table 1 andwhere the pecuniary interest is yours, your spouse's or civil partner's, or is the pecuniary interest of somebody with whom you are living with as a husband or wife, or as if you were civil partners.

-In addition, you must also, within 28 days of taking office as a member or co-opted member, or following your re-election or re-appointment to office register with notify your authority's monitoring officer of any disclosable pecuniary or non-pecuniaryother personal interests which your authority has decided should be included in the register and which fall within the categories set out in Table 2.
+In addition, you must also, within 28 days of taking office as a member or co-opted member, or following your re-election or re-appointment to office register with your authority's monitoring officer of any other personal interests which your authority has decided should be included in the register and which fall within the categories set out in Table 2.